Finidi George: Managerial career

 In September 2021, Enyimba F.C. named Finidi as their new head coach.
 He won his first title as a coach on the 11th of June 2023, winning the Nigeria Premier League at Onikan Stadium in Lagos.

 In April 2024, he was appointed coach of the Nigeria national football team.

 Before this appointment, He was the assistant coach to Jose Peseiro and was the Interim coach who led the Super Eagles to beat Ghana 2-1 ending 18 years of unsuccessful attempts to defeat the Black Stars.

 Style of play

 Considered to be one of Nigeria's greatest wingers, Finidi was a physically strong and tall player who was known for his deceptively rapid pace, accurate crosses and efficient dribbles.
 He was also known for his accurate free kicks.
 Finidi was not only known for his technical abilities, but he also possessed a unique footballing brain and solid dribbling skills.

 Personal life

 The name Finidi translates into English as "a future full of sun".
 Two of his 11 brothers, Igeniwari and Celestine, were also footballers, and the former was killed during crowd problems in a match.

+During the 2026 FIFA World Cup, George worked as a football pundit.
+He commended the overall performance of the African nations during the group stage, highlighting Morocco's impressive display against Brazil as a key standout.